-Historically, the one-year change in the reserve estimate for this product line over the last nine years has varied from -4% to 0% (averaging -2%) for the Company, and from -4% to 1% (averaging -1%) for the industry overall.
+Historically, the one-year change in the reserve estimate for this product line over the last nine years has varied from -4% to 0% (averaging -2%) for the Company, and from -4% to 1% (averaging -2%) for the industry overall.
 The Company's year-to-year changes are driven by, and are based on, observed events during the year.
 The Company believes that its range of historical outcomes is illustrative of reasonably possible one-year changes in reserve estimates for this product line.
 Workers' compensation reserves represent approximately 38% of the Company's total claims and claim adjustment expense reserves.

-The Company's change in reserve estimate for this product line was -4% for 2018, -3% for 2017 and -2% for 2016.
+The Company's change in reserve estimate for this product line was -4% for 2019, -4% for 2018 and -3% for 2017.
+The 2019 change primarily reflected better than expected loss experience for accident years 2018 and prior.
 The 2018 change primarily reflected better than expected loss experience for accident years 2017 and prior.
-The 2017 change primarily reflected better than expected loss experience for accident years 2016 and prior.
-The 2016 change primarily reflected better than expected loss experience for accident years 2016 and prior.
-The 2016 change primarily reflected better than expected loss experience for accident years 2016 and prior.
+The 2017 change primarily reflected better than expected loss experience for accident years 2017 and prior.